pzman3d/pz-nvml-dcgm-exporter/README.md

 Windows NVML exporter that exposes GPU telemetry in **NVIDIA dcgm-exporter** Prometheus format.
 A compact dashboard shows the same data locally; Prometheus scrapes `/metrics` as usual.

+Run it on each office PC so you can watch GPU usage across many machines on the company LAN from one Prometheus or Grafana view.

 This project is **not affiliated with NVIDIA**.
 Metric names and labels follow [dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) so existing Grafana dashboards can keep working on Windows hosts where DCGM is unavailable.

 ## Features

+- Built for company LAN monitoring: one exporter per PC, central view of GPU status
 - Prometheus `/metrics` on port **9400** (same default as dcgm-exporter)
 - Dark dashboard: GPU util, temperature, power, framebuffer, SM clock, with usage bars
 - Per-process VRAM and GPU usage (NVML + Windows PDH)